Central European, Russian and Eurasian Studies (CERE)College of Arts and Humanities

 Professors: J. Herf, J. Lampe, S. Mansbach, P. Murrell, J. Robinson, V. Tismaneanu

-Associate Professors: J. Kaminski, M. Lekic, C. Martin, E. Papazian, C. Schuler
+Associate Professors: M. Dolbilov, J. Kaminski, M. Lekic, C. Martin, E. Papazian, C. Schuler

-Assistant Professors: E. Adler (Visit Asst Prof), S. Cameron (Asst Prof), M. Dolbilov (Asst Prof), M. Landa (Asst Prof)
+Assistant Professors: E. Adler (Visit Asst Prof), S. Cameron (Asst Prof), P. Kosicki (Asst Prof), M. Landa (Asst Prof)